 - Additional annual business expenditure of minimum 1 million Singapore dollars

 The “permanent” residency must then be renewed at the end of 5 years and should be possible provided you have been true to the investment program.
-After living in Singapore as a permanent resident for a minimum of “2-6 years” you are eligible to apply for citizenship.
+Additionally, after living in Singapore as a permanent resident for a minimum of “2-6 years” you are eligible to apply for citizenship.

 ***Tip – it goes without saying that option B is probably the most straight forward and efficient option for pure investors who do not directly operate their own established businesses.

 Unfortunately, even with all its qualities Singapore is only a city.
-What I mean by that is since it is a small city state there really is no countryside or beaches to speak of.
-If you want to go hiking or hang out at a genuine beach then you are out of luck.
-But if all you want to do is go shopping or hang out by the pool, then that’s a different story!
+What I mean by that is since it is a small city state there really is no countryside or natural beaches to speak of.
+As a result, if you want to go hiking or hang out at a genuine beach then you are out of luck.
+However, if you want go shopping and hang out by the pool, then that’s a different story!

-Don’t forget that Singapore is also a very expensive city with limited living space and this could begin to weigh on you over time.
-Moreover, Singapore is directly in the path of the smoke from the cut and burn forestry tactics used by the plantation owners in Indonesia.
-At certain times of year air pollution can reach dangerous levels.
+Furthermore, don’t forget that Singapore is also a very expensive city with limited living space and this could begin to weigh on you over time.
+Additionally, Singapore is directly in the path of the smoke from the cut and burn forestry tactics used by the plantation owners in Indonesia.
+As a result, at certain times of year air pollution can reach dangerous levels.

 Last but not least, Singapore does not permit dual citizenship.

-Malaysia has one of the longest duration residency visas in the world.
+Malaysia residency by investment offers the longest duration residency visa in the world.
 Additionally, the qualification criteria is also the most reasonable that is available anywhere.
-The visa is applicable in all sections of Peninsular Malaysia.
-Sabah and Sarawak, on the island of Borneo require a separate application process.
+As a result, the visa is applicable in all sections of Peninsular Malaysia.
+However, Sabah and Sarawak, on the island of Borneo require a separate application process.
 The program is called: